 Once the entire bottom of the crust is covered place the remaining slices on top of the first layer.
 When I do this I first place those pieces in areas that have larger gaps between the banana pieces.
 The idea is to have every part of the bottom of the pie crust covered with a banana layer.

 When the pudding is all made per the box instructions all you have left to do is to pour the pudding into the pie crust and then place the pie in the refrigerator!
-You’ll want to leave the pie in the fridge for at least a few hours.
+You’ll want to leave the pie in there for at least a few hours.
 It’s even better if you can leave it in the fridge overnight though.
 That really gives the pudding time to set.

 - 1 10 in Graham Cracker Pie Crust